 I’m a huge Paul McCartney fan.
 I think he’s the greatest living songwriter.
 But this song represents all that was wrong with him after his stint with the Beatles – safe songs that probably took 30 minutes to write, featuring inane and trite lyrics.
 Remember, this was the man who wrote such tripe as “With a Little Luck,” “Temporary Secretary” (Another bad rhyme) and would soon curse us with “The Girl is Mine” and possibly the worst song he ever wrote, “Pipes of Peace.”

-Stevie Wonder, I’m sad to say, caught whatever possessed McCartney when he wrote the song and two years later gave us “I Just Called to Say I Love You,” which rivals “Ebony & Ivory” as worst song of the 1980s.
+Stevie Wonder, I’m sad to say, caught whatever possessed McCartney when he wrote the song and two years later gave us “I Just Called to Say I Love You,” which rivals “Ebony and Ivory” as one of the worst songs of the 1980s.